 Decisions made by the Trial Court are not subject to review by the Tribal Council but may be appealed to the Ponca Appellate Court.
 The Ponca Appellate Court is comprised of three independent Justices who have been appointed by the Tribal Council.
-These three are Chief Justice Mary Jo Hunter; Eldena Bear Don’t Walk and Richard McGee.
+These three are Chief Justice Richard G. McGee; Eldena Bear Don’t Walk and Gregory D. Smith.
 These three Justices are only called in to decide a case once it has been appealed from a specific Order of the Tribal Court.

 The Appellate Rules of Procedure are found in the Law and Order Code.